Skip to main content

 Please note: Following recent amendments to the Corporations Act, where unitholders have provided us with your email address, we will now send notices of meetings, other meeting-related documents and annual financial reports electronically unless the unitholder elects to receive these in physical form and notify us of this election.
 Unitholders have the right to elect whether to receive some or all of such Communications in electronic or physical form, the right to elect not to receive annual financial reports at all and the right to elect to receive a single specified Communication on an ad hoc basis, in an electronic or physical form.

 All investments contain risk and may lose value.
-This advertisement or publication has been prepared and issued by JPMorgan Asset Management (Australia) Limited (ABN 55 143 832 080) (AFSL No. 376919) being the investment manager of the fund.
+This advertisement has been prepared and issued by JPMorgan Asset Management (Australia) Limited (ABN 55 143 832 080) (AFSL No. 376919) being the investment manager of the fund.
 It is for general information only, without taking into account your objectives, financial situation or needs and does not constitute personal financial advice.
-Before making any decision, it is important for you to consider the appropriateness of the information and seek appropriate legal, tax, and other professional advice.
-Prior to making an investment decision, investors should read the relevant Product Disclosure Statement and Target Market Determination, which have been issued by Perpetual Trust Services Limited, ABN 48 000 142 049, AFSL 236648, as the responsible entity of the fund available on https://am.jpmorgan.com/au.
+Before making any decision, it is important for investors to consider the appropriateness of the information and seek appropriate legal, tax, and other professional advice.
+For more detailed information relating to the risks of the Fund, the type of customer (target market) it has been designed for and any distribution conditions please refer to the relevant Product Disclosure Statement and Target Market Determination which have been issued by Perpetual Trust Services Limited, ABN 48 000 142 049, AFSL 236648, as the responsible entity of the fund available on https://am.jpmorgan.com/au.